 Over time, the scarring of the lungs causes them to stiffen, making it difficult for the lungs to expand fully.
 Breathing becomes difficult when this happens.
 While IPF will eventually progress for everyone, it’s important to know that it may progress at different speeds for different people.
 For some, IPF worsens fairly quickly.
 These people are said to have “rapid progression.”
 For others, symptoms may stay the same for long periods of time, known as “stable course.”
 The majority of people with IPF experience “slow progression,” a slow but steady worsening of their disease.

 Some people may also experience a serious and sudden worsening of symptoms associated with accelerated disease progression known as acute exacerbations.
 The cause of these exacerbations in IPF is still unknown and is being investigated.

 Acute exacerbations cause a sudden and often permanent worsening of the disease.
 More than just “having a bad day,” an exacerbation may lead to hospitalization.
-Half of them can be fatal.
+Almost half of them can be fatal.
 During an acute exacerbation, you may experience a worsening cough and a fever.

 What Can Be Done to Help Manage IPF?

 Although there is no cure for IPF, there may be things that you and your doctor can do to help manage the disease.